hackforla/website/README.md

 2. Blockers: "Difficulties or errors encountered."
 3. Availability/Unavailable: "What is your availability to discuss this issue with a team member?"
 4. ETA: "When do you expect this issue to be completed?"
+5. Pictures: "Add any pictures of the visual changes made to the site so far."

 #### Step 9: Complete the pull request